 - It appears that sfwater.org hit the nail on the head when they called out water filter companies for overestimating the life of the Vitamin C filters.

-- People with chloramine-treated municipal water are noticing a positive effect on skin health since switching to a Vitamin C filter.
+- People with chloramine-treated municipal water should notice a positive effect on skin health after switching to a Vitamin C filter.

 - There’s a reasonable belief that Vitamin C does not effectively remove chlorine at high flow rates and from hot water.
 This is important to note because sfwater.org added Vitamin C to a bathtub and allowed it to dissolve rather than testing water from a shower filter.
 We recommend using a DPD-1 chlorine test kit to test your tap water before and after.

-A lot of current owners make their own Vitamin C replacement shower filters by adding Vitamin C powder to the orange Sonaki replacement filter housings.
+A lot of people make their own Vitamin C replacement shower filters by adding Vitamin C powder to the orange Sonaki replacement filter housings.

 Here’s what you need to make your own: